-The 2.5-ton bronze Hippo Ballerina sculpture, designed by Danish artist, Bjørn Okholm Skaarup, returns to NYC in Pershing Square Plaza West.
-You may recognize this dazzling dancer from its previous homes in Dante Park, Flatiron South Public Plaza, and the Girl Scouts of America Building.
+The 2.5-ton bronze Hippo Ballerina sculpture, designed by Danish artist, Bjørn Okholm Skaarup, returned to NYC’s Pershing Square Plaza West last year.

 Both Rhino Harlequin, pirouette and Hippo Ballerina, pirouette are from the artist’s Commedia dell’arte series.